kgururaj/GenomicsDB_wiki/Querying-GenomicsDB.md

     mpirun -n <num_processes> -hostfile <hostfile> ./bin/gt_mpi_gather -j <query.json> -l <loader.json> [<other_args>]

-* Note that to produce a combined GVCF with MPI your TileDB array partitions must be partitioned by column.
+To produce a combined GVCF with MPI your TileDB array partitions must be partitioned by column.
 Each MPI process will produce a separate combined VCF file corresponding to the query column range assigned to it.